John-Edward Kelly

 John-Edward Kelly (October 7, 1958 – February 12, 2015) was an American conductor and saxophonist.

+Early life

 Born in Fairfield, California, Kelly began music studies in Belleville, Illinois studying clarinet, saxophone, flute and voice.

-Kelly focused on his passion for the saxophone as he began formal music studies at Florida State University's College of Music; where he launched his quest to resurrect the original tone and range of the saxophone as designed by Adolphe Sax.
-His teachers included Sigurd Rascher.
-Kelly took Rascher's place as alto saxophonist in the Raschèr Saxophone Quartet, with which he regularly performed for 10 years.
-Kelly later became a professor of chamber music at the Robert Schumann Academy of Music in Düsseldorf, and a professor of saxophone and contemporary chamber music at the Norwegian Academy of Music in Oslo.
-He had a 30-year international career as a classical saxophonist.
+Kelly focused on his passion for the saxophone as he began formal music studies at Florida State University's College of Music.
+He desired to resurrect the original tone and range of the saxophone as intended by its inventor, Adolphe Sax.
+His teachers included Sigurd Raschèr.
+After Florida State, He had a 30-year international career as a classical saxophonist.